richardbarran/django-photologue/docs/pages/customising/settings.rst

 * The Sites many-to-many field is displayed on Gallery and Photos models.
 * The Gallery Upload allows you to associate one more sites to the uploaded photos (and gallery).

 .. note:: Gallery Uploads (zip archives) are always associated with the current site.
-This will be fixed in a future version of Photologue.
+Pull requests to fix this would be welcome!

 .. _Django's site framework: http://django.readthedocs.org/en/latest/ref/contrib/sites.html